 A trusted electrician is like a good car mechanic, or a dentist you really like.
 Once you find the right pro, you’ll know you can count on them whenever the need arises.
 And while there are no special qualifications needed to install Sense, you’ll still need to want to feel comfortable with whoever you choose.
 So here are some ways to find an electrician:

-Most likely, you’ll want to describe the work that needs to be done when contacting the electrician.
+You’ll want to describe the work that needs to be done when contacting the electrician.
 You can familiarize yourself with the install guide, and share it with your electrician ahead of time.

-Sense is about more than tracking energy usage — it’s truly a new way to understand how your home works.
-This gets us very excited.
-We hope you’re just as excited and know you’ll gain valuable insight right from the beginning.
-So the only thing left to do is plan your installation and get Sense.
+These kinds of ideas get us very excited.
+We hope you’re just as excited, and know you’ll gain valuable insight right from the beginning and throughout your time with Sense.
+So the only thing left to do is plan your installation, and get started right away!